RubenBranco/rubenbranco.github.io/index.md

 ## Science Communication

+### Faculty of Medicine, University of Lisbon

+Invited lecture "Introduction to Deep Learning", given at the Faculty of Medicine of the University of Lisbon for the Information Systems and Applications in Health course of the Masters in Clinical Research.

 ### LITHME Whole Action Conference @ Jyväskylä, Finland

 This invited talk focused on my Masters' Dissertation and EMNLP 2021 Paper, regarding Shortcut Learning and Commonsense Reasoning.
 Additionally, potential future research paths in the effort to solve this issue and create more cognitively capable machines are discussed.